murrayo/yaspe/README.md

   -c, --csv             Create csv files of each html files metrics, append if csv file exists.
   -p, --png             Create png files of metrics.
 Instead of html -s, --system          Output system overview.
-  -d DISK_LIST [DISK_LIST ...], --disk_list DISK_LIST [DISK_LIST ...]
+  -D, --DDMMYYYY        Date format for csv files is DDMMYYYY -d DISK_LIST [DISK_LIST ...], --disk_list DISK_LIST [DISK_LIST ...]
                         List of disks, if not entered all are processed.
 No commas or quotes, e.g. -d dm-0 dm-1 -l "string to split on", --large_file_split_on_string "string to split on" Split large input file on first occurrence of this string.
 Blank -l "" defaults to "div id=iostat"

 Be safe, "quote the path"
 ```